feross/SpoofMAC/README.md

-# SpoofMAC - Spoof your MAC address in Mac OS X, Linux and Windows
+# SpoofMAC - The easiest way to spoof your MAC address

+**Supports Mac OS X (10.7+), Windows, and most Linux flavors.**

 I made this because changing your MAC address in Mac OS X is harder than it should be.
 The biggest annoyance is that the Wi-Fi card (Airport) needs to be *manually* disassociated from any connected networks in order for the change to be applied correctly.
 Doing this manually every time is tedious and lame.

-Instead of doing that, just run this Python script and change your MAC address in one command.
+Instead of doing that, just run this Python script and change your MAC address in one command. *Now for Windows and Linux, too!*

-**SpoofMAC now supports OS X (10.7+), Windows, and most Linux flavors.**

 # Installation